hmcts/sscs-docker/README.md

 #### Using real idam (Default):

-Using idam for first time:./bin/compose-up-idam-full.sh
+Using idam for first time:

 ```bash
 ./bin/compose-up-idam.sh